-New Zealand houses have an average lifespan of over 80 years, and some have lasted over 130 years.
+New Zealand houses have an average serviceable life of over 80 years, and some have lasted over 130 years.
 Buildings constructed today must therefore be able to deal with climate changes forecast for the long term.
 Houses will need to be designed to:

 - respond appropriately to a changing climate with higher temperatures, different wind and rainfall patterns and potentially increased incidence of hazards such as flooding and storms

 - minimise emissions of carbon dioxide and other greenhouse gases over their usable lives.
 Greenhouse gases contribute to climate change.

 Buildings emit greenhouse gases in the materials and processes used in their construction, and – more significantly – in the energy and other resources used over the life of the building for heating, cooking and washing.
 Utilities such as electricity account for around a quarter of households’ average annual CO2 emissions.
 Good passive design can help to minimise energy use while maintaining a comfortable and healthy environment, so reducing greenhouse gas emissions.
 Installing high levels of thermal insulation and reducing volumes of waste are key measures.